 Once your stream is online, don’t hesitate to refresh your homepage to verify if the recording has started correctly.
-The maximum length of a continuous recording is eight hours.
+The maximum length of a continuous recording is six hours.
 After this time, a new file will be automatically created.
-Therefore, if you are live streaming and recording for 16 hours, for example, you will have two recorded files with durations of eight hours each.
-If you are using multi-bitrate streaming, please note that the highest bit-rate will be recorded.
+Therefore, if you are live streaming and recording for 12 hours, for example, you will have two recorded files with durations of 6 hours each.
+If you are using multi-bitrate streaming, please note that the highest bit rate will be recorded.

 STEP 4.
 Stop Your Recording

 There are two ways to stop recording.
 The first is to disable the recording to stop the active recording and save it in a VOD file.
 The other would be to let your recording automatically stop when you stop streaming.
 Once you have created the recorded file you should see a screen in your Dacast account that has the following confirmation message: “Recording and integration finished on channel ID: XXXXX”

 You can locate your recorded stream under your “Video On Demand” section in a file that is named with the following format: Live recording – date, time (UTC) For example, this could read “Live recording – Sat August 10, 2020, 01:55:42 GMT 0000.”
 Please note that the greater the length of your recorded file, the longer it takes to display in the VOD section of your Dacast account.
 You can change the name of your video file by clicking on “Edit.”

 The video of your recorded stream saves as an MP4 file, so there is no need to encode it.
 However, you do have the option to download it.
 To download the recorded content, navigate to the content, and click “Download”: Please note that live stream recording only allows you to download the same file only five times within 24 hours.